oreotikii/bambuddy/README.md

 ### Network Requirements
 - Bambu Lab printer with **LAN Mode** enabled
-- Printer and Bambusy server must be on the same local network
+- Printer and Bambuddy server must be on the same local network
 - Ports used: 8883 (MQTT/TLS), 990 (FTPS)

 ### Supported Printers